LibreCAD/docs/appx/build.rst

 Qt Framework
 `````````````

 The Windows version of Qt includes both the required framework library and the compiler.
-Download the open source version of the **Qt Offline Installer** from Qt download <https://www.qt.io/download>.
+Download the *open source* version of the **Qt Online Installer** from Qt download <https://www.qt.io/download>.
 Install Qt to the default path prompted by the installer.
 On the *Select Components* page include the latest version of the compiler, **MinGW**, under the most recent version of Qt, e.g. `MinGW 7.3.0 32-bit` and `Qt 5.12.3` respectively.
 No other components are needed.

 Boost